USF Student Secures Campus Housing for Immigrants

 The asylum-seekers have a long road ahead of them, Lee said, and the IMHI is asking people in the Bay Area to hire them for construction, gardening, and computer repair jobs.

-In addition to the housing project, Alvarado helped develop internships for USF graduate students in migration studies and international studies.
+In addition to the housing project, Alvarado helped develop internships for USF graduate students in migration studies and global studies (formerly international studies).
 Three interns are now working with IMHI to help the asylum-seekers find food banks, take them to health clinics for health appointments, show them how to use public transportation in the city, partner with nonprofits that provide legal support, and find permanent housing and work opportunities.

 Alvarado embodies the Jesuit mission of accompaniment, said Angeline Vuong, associate director of community engagement and public service programs at the McCarthy Center.